A simple symmetric exclusion process driven by an asymmetric tracer particle: Profile in the environment process

-For later purposes, it will be convenient to relabel the locations from $0$ to $L-1$.
-We will place the tracer particle at position $0$ and consider the densities of particles at other positions.
-When looking at the densities in front of (resp. behind) the tracer particle, we will look at positions $i$ (resp. $-i$) for $1 \leq i \leq L-1$.
+When looking at the densities behind the tracer, we will look at positions $-i$ for $1 \leq i \leq L-1$.
 Because of the circular geometry, position $-i$ is the same as $L-i$.
-By simple manipulations and the arguments in the paragraph above, we immediately obtain a proof of Theorem~\ref{thm:dens-from-test}.
+We therefore again use the formula for $\aver{\sigma_0 \tau_{L-i+1}}$ from Theorem~\ref{thm:dens-formula} to obtain $\averr{\tau_{-i}}_{L,n}$, completing the proof. \end{proof}

-Now, we use the density formula in Theorem~\ref{thm:dens-from-test} to compute the density both in front of and behind the tracer particle.
-We fix a position $i \approx xL$ in the system of size $L$, where $-1 \leq x \leq 1$, and there are $n \approx \rho L$ number of particles.
+Now, we use Theorem~\ref{thm:dens-from-test} to compute the density both in front of and behind the tracer particle in the infinite volume limit.
+We fix a position $i \approx xL$ in the system of size $L$, where $-1 \leq x \leq 1$, and there are $n \approx \rho L$ particles.
 We will compute the ratio of $\rpf {L-j-1}npq$ and $\rpf L{n+1}pq$ assuming that $j$ is fixed.
 This is a reasonable thing to do since the partition function grows superexponentially and therefore the ratio will die down faster than exponentially in $j$.
 Thus, one expects only a finite number of terms to contribute.
-When $j$ is finite, one can assume that the density of particles in the system with $L-j-1$ sites and $n-1$ particles is also $\rho$ to lowest order.
-For the same reason, $y_0$ (defined in \eqref{y0-def}) is also the same to lowest order, Using \eqref{rpf-asymp}, we find that
+When $j$ is finite, it is not difficult to see that the density of particles in the system with $L-j-1$ sites and $n-1$ particles is also $\rho$ to the lowest order.
+For the same reason, $y_0$ (defined in \eqref{y0-def}) is also the same to the lowest order, Using \eqref{rpf-asymp}, we find that

 Recall that $\averr \cdot$ denotes the limiting distribution in the environment process.
-Plugging \eqref{ratio-rpf} into the first formula in Theorem~\ref{thm:dens-from-test} with $0 \leq x \leq 1$, and approximating the sum by taking the $j$ limit to infinity, we find that the density in front of the particle is given by
+Substituting \eqref{ratio-rpf} into the first formula in Theorem~\ref{thm:dens-from-test} with $0 \leq x \leq 1$, and approximating the sum by taking the $j$ limit to infinity, we find that the density in front of the particle is given by

 where we have used the binomial theorem to obtain the third line.
-Therefore, we have found that the density decays exponentially as a function of the scaled position ahead of the tracer particle.
+Therefore, we have found that the density decays as a function of the scaled position ahead of the tracer particle.
 See Figure~\ref{fig:eg-density-plot} for a comparison with exact data for a small system.

 To calculate the density behind the particle, we essentially repeat this calculation by plugging in \eqref{ratio-rpf} into the second formula in Theorem~\ref{thm:dens-from-test} with $0 \leq x \leq 1$.
 We then obtain